noahehall/theBookOfNoah/databases/postgres.md

       col2 etc,
       colX etc
       foreign key(col1) references othertablename(colid)
+      unique(col2)
+      unique(col3, col4) --unique combination
     );

+    -- add index based on two columns create index indexname on tablename(col1, col2)
+    -- add unique index to col1 to table and name the index indexname create unique index concurrently indexname
+        on tablename (col1)
+    -- add a unique constraint to a table using an index name alter table tablename
+        add constrain contraintname
+        unique using index indexname;

     -- create a table with the same schema as another create table tablename (like othertablename)